Formatting Help

 • References or Literature Cited: Includes all sources used in the study.

 • Appendices: Include material too detailed or lengthy for inclusion in the body of the study (e.g., questionnaires, maps, photos, letters of permission).
 If your document has one appendix, use your main chapter heading and leave it in the Table of Contents.
-If your document has two or more appendices, alphabetically (Appendix A, Appendix B, etc.) in the order they are referenced in your document.
-Insert a list of appendices following the list of figures in your preliminary pages.
+If your document has two or more appendices, caption them in order using the titles Appendix A, Appendix B, etc. Then create a List of Appendices following the List of Tables and List of Figures in your preliminary pages.
+See the Thesis Formatting Canvas Course for directions.

 Tables